MarioRomeroC/Mixclask/README.txt

 ---

 And that's all!
 To run Mixclask, just write in terminal
->python Main.py
+>python3 Main.py
-(not-updated versions may require 'python3').
 Also, you can run it in spyder instead if you wish.
 As an alternative, you can run it in background as
 > python3 -u Main.py > file.log &